-The ubiquitous Bluetooth wireless technology is awesome until you run into problems, and run into issues you will as the number of Bluetooth accessories you’re using at any given time increases.
-If the traditional troubleshooting steps for fixing common Bluetooth connection issues won’t help, try reseting your Mac’s Bluetooth module to factory settings.
+The ubiquitous Bluetooth wireless technology is awesome until you run into problems.
+If the traditional troubleshooting steps for fixing common Bluetooth connection issues won’t help, try resetting your Mac’s Bluetooth module to factory settings.

 How to reset Bluetooth on Mac

-To fix connection and pairing issues that you may be experiencing with your wireless Bluetooth devices such as keyboards, mice, trackpads, speakers and other peripherals, click the Bluetooth menu in macOS using a pair of modifier keys to reveal hidden options.
+To fix connection and pairing issues that you may be experiencing with your wireless Bluetooth devices such as keyboards, mice, trackpads, speakers, and other peripherals, click the Bluetooth menu in macOS using a pair of modifier keys to reveal hidden options.
+Here’s how:

 After your Mac reboots, its Bluetooth module will reset and factory settings will be loaded.

-If your Mac is using a wireless keyboard or a wireless mouse, or both, reseting the computer’s Bluetooth will cause them to temporarily lose connection.
-It’s a wise idea to double-check that you have a wired keyboard or mouse handy so you can continue using your Mac.
+If your Mac is using a wireless keyboard or a wireless mouse, or both, resetting the computer’s Bluetooth will cause them to temporarily lose connection.
+It’s wise to double-check that you have a wired keyboard or mouse handy so you can continue using your Mac.

 Other helpful options